 Since then I have been lucky enough to have been approached by Ravensburger Games.
-They asked if I would be willing to review two of their new games: Indigo and Asara.
+They asked if I would be willing to review two of their new games, they told me I could get bonus: Indigo and Asara.
 As a massive fan of board games I jumped at the chance and am pleased to report that they are both fantastic games.

 The basic idea of this game is to collect gems by moving them into your ‘gate’.
 This is done by placing hexagonal tiles on the board in order to create a path.
 Each tile has a random pathway, crossing and curving in three different directions.
 The clever layout of the board means that it is easy to divert gems from other players at the last minute and all players must keep an eye on the entire board, not just the gems they expect to be theirs.